-12 Programme Curriculum, Structure and Features Basic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme

 The programme is studied over four years full-time based on 30 weeks attendance per annum.
 Students study two of the following languages: Chinese, French, German, Japanese, Portuguese, Spanish.
-Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University; Stage 3 is an intercalary year during which students may either spend the whole year in a country where one of the languages studied is spoken, or split the year between two countries where the target languages are spoken.
+Stages 1, 2 and 4 of the programme are spent in residence attending Newcastle University; Stage 3 is an intercalating year during which students may either spend the whole year in a country where one of the languages studied is spoken, or split the year between two countries where the target languages are spoken, or spend the year on placement in the UK.
 Each stage requires the study of modules with a total credit value of 120.
 20 credits of module study represent 200 hours of student work, including lectures and other teaching (such as seminars), private study, preparation of coursework and exam preparation and revision.
 The weighting of compulsory practical language modules varies between 20 and 40 credits depending on the target language and the Stage at which it is being studied.
 All other modules at Stages 1, 2 and 4 are generally 20 credits in weight.
+Modules undertaken during the intercalating year are Year Abroad Tutor Posts (100 credits) and Study or Placement or Project year-abroad modules (20 credits).
+Students taking a Placement Year in the UK in Stage 3 will take one x 120 credit module, which is pass/fail but does not contribute to the final degree classification.

 In Stage 1 students are required to study 40 credits of compulsory practical language modules for Level A languages and 20 for Level B languages.
 These language modules must be passed for the purposes of progression to Stage 2.
 In Stage 2 students are required to study 40 credits of compulsory language modules for Level B Chinese and Japanese and 20 credits for all other Level B and C languages.
 In Stage 4 students are required to study 40 credits for Level C Chinese and Japanese and 20 credits for all other Level C and D languages.
 In addition to the compulsory practical language modules students take 40 credits of modules in linguistics, taught in the School of English.
 They then bring up their credit weighting to a total of 120 credits by choosing from modules offered at the appropriate stage in that particular year in the School of Modern Languages.

 For a student to have a language named on their degree certificate they must have studied a total of 80 credits in compulsory language modules and designated language specific optional modules across Stages 2 and 4.